TheDevonSydney/SydneyParentandChildren/README.md

 5. **Open in Browser**
 - Go to http://localhost:3000
-- Click the buttons to cycle through car brands and NBA teams
+- Click the buttons to cycle through MVPs and Vacation Spots

 ## Screen Recording